zackm0571/wandering-local-app/README.md

-# yelp-mvvm-demo
+# WanderingLocal

-Brushing up on MVVM and some new Android frameworks by having some fun with food and yelp!
-Eventually this will hook into my new travel blog to display my reccomendations by city.
+WanderingLocal allows travelers to find the best coffee and cuisine no matter where they are.
+My goal is to create a production quality app that hooks into my new travel blog to display my personal reccomendations by city.

+- MVVM
+_ LiveData
+- Retrofit
+- OkHttp
+- Material Design